-- Minimizing clutter: by making sure your child keeps their room and workspace free of clutter, you are making it significantly easier for them to tackle everything efficiently and with positive headspace.
-However you motivate your child to keep things decluttered (allowance, privileges, etc.) is up to you and your family dynamic, but making sure it is a priority is what matters.
+- Minimizing clutter: By ensuring your child keeps their room and workspace free of clutter, you are making it significantly easier for them to tackle everything efficiently and with positive headspace.
+However, you motivate your child to keep things decluttered (allowance, privileges, etc.) is up to you and your family dynamic, but making sure it is a priority is what matters.

-- Organizing books and files: this can be done alphabetically, numerically or by subject and can be placed in bins, drawers, folders or shelves; anything that makes the most sense to your child is fair game.
+- Organizing books and files: this can be done alphabetically, numerically, or by subject and placed in bins, drawers, folders, or shelves; anything that makes the most sense to your child is fair game.
 This will minimize unnecessary stress caused by disorganized piles of books and papers and help them focus on what really matters: studying the material.

 Applying these tools across the board

 Of course, this is also an easy transition into teaching your children study skills by helping them apply all of this to their study habits.